anchor anchor Nestronics

 - Inhibiting acetylcholinesterase (AChE) (which breaks down ACh), e.g., donepezil, rivastigmine.

--natural AChE inhibitors in database (check ability to pass BBB)
+- Natural AChE inhibitors in database (check BBB pass potential).

 - STEP, ADAM10

--Vitamins B1, B6, B12, B9 (folic acid) and D, choline, iron and iodine exert neuroprotective effects
+- Vitamins B1, B6, B12, B9 (folic acid) and D, choline, iron and iodine exert neuroprotective effects (general nutrition framing).

--fiber may promote gut microbiome diversity that influence brain health.
+- Fiber may promote gut microbiome diversity influencing brain health.

--reduction of cognitive decline may be achieved by following a healthy dietary pattern, which limits intake of added sugars, while maximizing intakes of fish, fruits, vegetables, nuts, and seeds.
+- Reduction of cognitive decline may be achieved by following a healthy dietary pattern limiting added sugars while maximizing fish, fruits, vegetables, nuts, seeds.

 Natural Products that may benefit AD.